SnakeSolid/java-primitive-collections/docs/deployment.md

 The `benchmarks` shaded JAR is self-contained (includes JMH + core) and is runnable via `java -jar`.

-## Distribution

-The `core` JAR has no external runtime dependencies.
-It can be dropped onto any classpath with a Java 21+ runtime.

 ## Running Benchmarks

 ```bash